 The post of Shared Chief Executive was created in November 2020 as a permanent post between the two councils at a total cost of £145,000 shared 50:50.

-The shared Chief Executive is the Council’s Head of Paid Services and the Returning Officer.
+The shared Chief Executive is the Council’s Head of Paid Services, the Returning Officer and Electoral Registration Officer.

 The current postholder, Gary Hall, accepted the position on a fixed term basis until 31 December 2022.
 Following his departure, the post will be vacant.